krystiankulik/GameOfLife/README.md

 Effects of the simulation can be really interesting and the simple rules make it even more fascinating.

-Here is my application during a sumulation:
+Here is how my application works during a sumulation:
 <img src="https://media.giphy.com/media/xUOwG3VFyLmieZ4Xvy/giphy.gif" title="GameOfLifeGif"/></a>